 Advantage of double needle stitching

-It makes two rows of stitches at once – so less work
+It makes two rows of stitches at once – so less work.

 6 uses of double needle stitching

-1.To make a hem similar to the coverstitch hem
+1.To make a hem similar to the cover stitch hem

 You must have seen this hem on your T shirt.
-On the face of the fabric two parallel lines can be seen but on the back of the stitching a zigzag stitch connecting the two lines is seen.
+On the face of the textile, two parallel lines can be seen but on the back of the stitching a zigzag stitch connecting the two lines is seen.

-Use a 4 number needle to make this stitch.
+Use a 4-number needle to make this stitch.
 Turn under the raw edge of the fabric to the back.
 Place the fabric right side up under the pressure feet; Position the needle so that this raw edge will be coming directly in the middle of the two needles of the twin needle.

 2. To sew seams on sheer fabric

-To avoid bulk on the seams of sheer fabric you can sew with this needle and cut off the seam allowance closely.
+To avoid bulk on the seams of sheer fabric, you can sew with this needle and cut off the seam allowance closely.
 Not the most durable of seams though.

-3 To attach ribbon trim
+3. To attach ribbon trim

-4 To make Decorative stitches
+4. To make Decorative stitches

 You may have to use Interfacing on the back for thin fabrics to prevent fabric puckering.
 And it is better to choose more open stitches than dense stitches to avoid complications.

-5 To make Pintucks
+5. To make Pintucks

-6 To make parallel rows of top stitching
+6. To make parallel rows of top stitching